Teradata/stacki-wiki/wiki/Reference/cli/add/add-box.md

 ### Parameters
 * `{os=string}`

    OS associated with the box.
-Default is 'redhat'
+Default is the native os (e.g., 'redhat', 'sles').

 ### Examples